 3. Google Analytics Module

-In our recent post, we discussed how you can add Google Analytics module to your Drupal website and also create custom reports for better performance of your website.
-Though the Google Analytics Drupal SEO module does not have any direct effect on your Drupal SEO or does not improve your search engine ranking, it plays a major role in providing the necessary information that can amplify your Drupal 8 website's SEO success.
+In our recent post on the Google Analytics Module, we discussed how you can add the module to your Drupal website and also create custom reports for better performance of your website.
+Though the Google Analytics Drupal SEO module does not have any direct effect on your SEO for Drupal or does not improve your search engine ranking, it plays a major role in providing the necessary information that can amplify your Drupal 8 website's SEO success.
 By tracking your visitors, their behavior and interests within your site, you can change or add new strategies to drive more traffic and increase conversions.
 You can also use the GA Reports module that can provide you with a graphical representation and details reports about your Drupal website.